aaroncampbell/presenter/readme.txt

 == Upgrade Notice ==

+= 1.2.0 =
+Better support of WYSIWYG editor - now requires WordPress 4.8+

 = 1.1.0 =
 Added user interface for slide notes as well as support for full-slide background images and videos!

 == Changelog ==

+= 1.2.0 =
+* Fix advanced link on new slides
+* Use the new editor JS in WordPress 4.8 to improve editor on dynamically added slides

 = 1.1.1 =
 * Upgrade previous slideshows to use new notes UI